 AANAPISI Scholarship

-The AANAPISI Scholarship is open to students of Asian and/or Pacific Islander ethnicity as defined by the US census.
-Applicants must be the first in their family to attend college, demonstrate financial need, and be enrolled as a full-time student in an APIA Scholars AANAPISI partnering college.
-Awards are given up to $5,000, and some are even multi-year awards.
-The deadline for this opportunity falls in November.
+The Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Scholarship is open to students of Asian and/or Pacific Islander ethnicity as defined by the US census.
+Applicants must be the first in their family to attend college, demonstrate financial need, and be enrolled as a full-time student at an APIA Scholars AANAPISI partner college.
+Opportunities range from one-time awards of $2,500 to multi-year $10,000 scholarships.
+The deadline for this opportunity falls in January each year.

 APIA Scholarship Program

-The APIA Scholarship is open to students enrolling as an undergraduate at a US accredited college or university with a minimum GPA of 2.7.
+The APIA Scholarship Program is open to students enrolling as undergraduates at accredited colleges and universities in the US with a minimum GPA of 2.7.
 Applicants must be of Asian and/or Pacific Islander ethnicity as defined by the US Census and a citizen or national/legal permanent resident of the US.
 Citizens of the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are also eligible to apply.
-Multiple awards of up to $20,000 are offered, and the deadline is in January.
+Multiple awards of up to $20,000 are offered, with an annual deadline in January.
+(You can apply for the AANAPISI and APIA Scholarships using the same application!)

 NAPABA Law Foundation Scholarships

-The NAPABA Law Foundation Scholarships are open to Asian Pacific American students pursuing Law degrees.
-There are multiple awards offered up to $7,500 with deadlines in March, June, September, and December.
-All the scholarships offered by the foundation use one combined application to expedite the process for applicants.
+The NAPABA Law Foundation offers several scholarship opportunities for students pursuing Law degrees who are committed and interested in serving the Asian Pacific American community; however, you do not need to be Asian American or Pacific Islander to apply.
+Multiple awards up to $7,500 are available with deadlines throughout the year.
+Several of the scholarships offered by the foundation use one combined application to expedite the process for applicants.

 Remember: Race, ethnicity, and heritage are only one collective category of many that scholarship seekers can and should pursue.
-Be sure that it’s among your search categories but not your only search category.
+Be sure to include it among your search categories, but don't make it your only search category.
 Happy Asian American and Pacific Islander Heritage Month!

 Celebrate AAPI heritage further by checking out these 6 Great Colleges for Asian and Pacific Islander Students.